False Alarm Reduction Program

 - Someone is required to respond to an activated alarm within 20 minutes with access to the inside of the alarm location.
 This enables police to investigate the alarm and verify that it is safe and secure.

-- Alarm owners will be billed a service fee of $50 for each failure to respond to an activated alarm within the required 20 minutes.
+- Alarm owners will be billed a service fee for each failure to respond to an activated alarm within the required 20 minutes.

-- A fee of $50 will be assessed when any location has more than two false alarms during a six-month period.
+- A fee will be assessed when any location has more than two false alarms during a six-month period.
 Billable periods are January 1 through June 30 and July 1 through December 31.
-The fourth and subsequent false alarm carries a fee of $75.